What to do when police refuse to register an FIR?

 What’s more, the police is not to be paid any fee or money for registering the FIR and subsequent investigation.
 If anybody in the police station makes such a demand, a complaint should immediately be made to the senior police officer as mentioned above.

-First Information of a Cognizable Crime Reported under Section 154, Criminal Penal Code consists of the following:
+First Information of a Cognizable Crime Reported under Section 173 of the BNSS, 2023 (formerly Section 154 of the Code of Criminal Procedure) consists of the following:

 Police Station …